 The biopharmaceutical industry strives to ensure patient wellness and safety by producing new drug candidates that have undergone rigorous testing and approval by global health authorities.
-However, industry inefficiencies around approaches and processes for drug development have caused roadblocks for successfully starting, recruiting, executing and completing a clinical research study, ultimately delaying development of needed medications for patients.
-Challenges such as:
+However, R&D inefficiencies around approaches and processes for drug development have caused roadblocks for successfully starting, recruiting, executing and completing a clinical research study, ultimately delaying development of needed medications for patients.

 Contributing to TransCelerate’s ability to achieve these goals are our Strategic Priorities:

 Improve the patient and site experience by decreasing burden, enabling a better-informed patient and improving clinical research awareness, participation & engagement.Related Challenges for Patients: